 - Have an ISIC Card – To save 20-50% on the cost of admission to museums and other tourist attractions, be sure to present a valid student card.

-- Avoid the taxis - While taxi drivers in Ireland are really nice, taxi fares are not.
-Avoid taking the taxi if you don’t want to pay 10 dollars or more everywhere you go.
+- Avoid taxis – While taxi drivers in Ireland are really nice, taxi fares are not.
+Avoid taking the taxi if you don’t want to pay $10 USD or more everywhere you go, especially since buses or walking are such easy alternatives.

 - Hike around Gougane Barra – For a taste of the great outdoors, make a trip to Gougane Barra in inland Cork.
 Walk around the mountains that surround the lake and view the famous site of St. Finbarr’s island.
 This area is recognized as a forest park and is full of natural vegetation and animals.